-The 8U programs at Skyline offer both a Recreational program and a Jr. Elite program.
+The 8U age group (2011 birth year for 2018-19 season)) at Skyline offers both a Recreational program and a Jr Elite program.

 8U Recreational Program

 All 8U recreational teams are coached by volunteer parents and play in-house against other Skyline teams.
 At this age, teams typically practice 1-2 times a week at a convenient location near you.
-Practice days and times vary from team to team based on the geographic location of families.
+Practice days and times vary from team to team based on the geographic location of families and the coach’s choice.
 All games for this age group are played at Southmoor Park typically on Saturdays.
 All players wear Skyline recreational uniforms on game days that can be ordered online.

 8U Jr. Elite Program